Little Village getting ready for Mexican Independence Day parade and celebration

 This year many are calling for less disruption, asking people to celebrate safely and responsibly.

+"We encourage celebration in a respectful manner.
+That is why we decided to have our event on a Saturday and on the date of Mexican Independence, to hopefully encourage people to come out to our event and celebrate with us instead of going downtown.
+But we do know that some people will decide to go ahead and celebrate that way," Little Village Chamber of Commerce executive director Jennifer Aguilar said.

-City of Chicago released a statement stating the Chicago Police Department and the office of emergency management are working in unison to manage traffic.
+City officials have said the Chicago Police Department and the Office of Emergency Management and Communications are working in unison to manage traffic.

 The city says car caravans that create a threat to public safety will not be tolerated.